Probate Advance: Get Your Inheritance in 48 Hours

 Qualification is based on the estate, not on you personally.
 Your credit score, employment status, and income are irrelevant.
 Here is what matters:

 - Named beneficiary or legal heir.
 You must be listed in the will, named as a beneficiary of a trust, or entitled to a share under your state’s intestacy laws if there is no will.
+Our guides on California intestate succession and Texas intestate succession walk through who inherits when there is no will.

 - Estate in probate or trust being administered.
 The estate must be filed with the court or the trust must be in the process of administration.
 We can also work with estates that are about to be filed.